-Barmah National Park, together with the adjoining Millewa forest in New South Wales, forms the largest River Red Gum forest in the world.
-The complex ecology of the forest is closely linked to the Murray River and its flooding regime, creating a diverse natural habitat for a variety of wildlife, particularly waterbirds.
+Located approximately 225km from Melbourne is Barmah National Park, together with the adjoining Millewa forest in New South Wales, forms the largest River Red Gum forest in the world.
+Barmah is home to internationally significant wetlands, rare and threatened species, as well as many significant Aboriginal cultural heritage sites.

 Before you go

 Conditions can change in parks for many reasons.
 For the latest information on changes to local conditions, please visit the relevant park page on the Parks Victoria website.

 Be bushfire ready in the great outdoors.
 Refer to the Bushfire Safety section on the Parks Victoria website for tips on how to stay safe.